Jambaree/gatsby-theme-tailwindcss/theme/README.md

 #### Example usage

-The only plugin included as default is the actual tailwindcss required to work, but I do recommend using the autoprefixer and purgeCSS plugins too.
+The only plugin included as default is the actual tailwindcss required to work, but I do recommend using the autoprefixer plugin.

 ## With autoprefixer

-(See it in action in the demo site)

 ```js
 // gatsby-config.js